Rudy Lai

 2 updates

-CEO Bob Iger publicly acknowledged generative AI as a powerful technology, emphasizing responsible use in movies and TV with defined utilization rules.
+CEO Bob Iger publicly acknowledged generative AI as a powerful technology and outlined Disney’s cautious but enthusiastic plan to incorporate AI in movies and TV with three ethical rules to protect creative integrity.

 2024 Q4